Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Introduction

-This model is known to exhibit a phase transition at $\beta=4$, called the Berezinskii-Kosterlitz-Thouless (BKT) transition, discovered independently in the 1970s in \cite{Kosterlitz1974,Kosterlitz1973} and in \cite{Berezinsky1970fr}.
-The integral of the expression in \eqref{ZGP} (called partition function) diverges as soon as $\beta \ge 2$, so we introduce a small‑scale cutoff $\lambda>0$.
+This model is known to exhibit a phase transition at $\beta=4$ (in the low-dipole-density limit), called the Berezinskii-Kosterlitz-Thouless (BKT) transition, discovered independently in the 1970s in \cite{Kosterlitz1974,Kosterlitz1973} and in \cite{Berezinsky1970fr}.
+The integral of the expression in \eqref{ZGP} (called partition function) diverges as soon as $\beta \ge 2$, so we introduce a small‑scale cutoff $\lambda\in (0,1)$.
 This divergence corresponds to the dipole transition that occurs at $\beta=2$, between a situation with ``free charges'' for $\beta<2$ and a situation with pairing of opposite-sign particles (dipoles) of length scale $\lambda$ for $\beta \ge 2$.
-It was predicted in \cite{BenfattoGallavottiNicolo,GallavottiNicolo} that such a system also has an infinite sequence of transitions at with $p\ge 1$ an integer, which corresponds to the divergence (at small scale) of the free energy of $2p$-poles (i.e.~sets of $p$ dipoles clustered together).
-Indeed, formal computations indicate that the Gibbs weight of a dipole of size $\lambda$ is $\sim \lambda^{2-\beta}$ which diverges if and only if $\beta>\beta_1\coloneqq 2$.
-Similarly, the Gibbs weight of a $2p$-pole of size $\lambda$ is $\sim \lambda^{p(2-\beta)+2(p-1)}$ which diverges if and only if $\beta>\beta_p\coloneqq 4-\frac{2}{p}$.
+It was predicted in \cite{BenfattoGallavottiNicolo,GallavottiNicolo} that such a system also has an infinite sequence of transitions at